top of page

 EFT (Emotionally Focused Therapy) - is a well-researched method proven to help couples move from blame and shutdown into understanding and connection.
 Studies show that EFT helps roughly 70–75% of couples move from distress to secure attachment, and the gains last long after therapy ends.¹

-Infidelity therapy gives you structure, safety, and a clear path forward — so you can stop spinning in pain and start rebuilding what was lost, one honest conversation at a time.
+Infidelity therapy gives you structure, safety, and a clear path forward — so you can stop spinning in pain and start rebuilding what was lost.

 ¹ Research reference: Johnson, S.M. et al., Journal of Marital and Family Therapy, 2005; extensive outcome research confirms EFT’s effectiveness in reducing relationship distress and increasing emotional security.